AlexsLemonade/2023-chop-training/instructor-notes/stacking.md

 * Issue 2: Write a script called `model-penguins.R` that sources `utils.R`, builds a model from penguin variables, and exports results to a TSV

 * First, run `git pull` in `main` to ensure I am synced up before I start new work
-* Create and switch to the branch `<username>/<issue #>-utils-linear-model`
+* Create and switch to first branch: `git switch -c <username>/<issue #>-utils-linear-model`
 * Perform one `add/commit/push` (with `status` and `diff`) to create the `utils.R` script
   * For this first commit, _do not_ include documentation of this function
 * Open PR GitHub, but don't spend much time crafting a perfect PR as that is not the point of this demo
-  * In the background, co-teacher will leave a review that the code needs docs
+  * In the background, co-instructor will leave a review that the code needs docs
 * While still in `<username>/<issue #>-utils-linear-model`, create and switch to branch `<username>/<issue #>-build-penguin-model`
 * Perform one `add/commit/push` (with `status` and `diff`) to create the `model-penguins.R` script
 * File a PR in GitHub, setting the base branch to `<username>/<issue #>-utils-linear-model`